aptima-ai/aptima_framework/docs/ten_framework/type_system.md

 ## Type and Schema

-If a TEN schema is specified, the property type will be determined according to the corresponding TEN schema.
-If no TEN schema is specified, the property type will be determined based on the type of the initial value assignment.
+If a APTIMA schema is specified, the property type will be determined according to the corresponding APTIMA schema.
+If no APTIMA schema is specified, the property type will be determined based on the type of the initial value assignment.
 For example, if the initial assignment is `int32_t`, the property type will be `int32_t`; if the initial assignment is done using JSON, the type will be determined according to the JSON processing rules.

 ## Conversion Rules

-The TEN framework supports flexible automatic conversion between different types of values.
-As long as the conversion does not result in a loss of value, the TEN framework will automatically perform the type conversion.
-However, if the conversion leads to a loss of value, such as converting a type from `int32_t` to `int8_t` when the value exceeds the range that `int8_t` can represent, the TEN framework will report an error.
-For example, the TEN framework will return an error for a `send_<foo>` action.
+The APTIMA framework supports flexible automatic conversion between different types of values.
+As long as the conversion does not result in a loss of value, the APTIMA framework will automatically perform the type conversion.
+However, if the conversion leads to a loss of value, such as converting a type from `int32_t` to `int8_t` when the value exceeds the range that `int8_t` can represent, the APTIMA framework will report an error.
+For example, the APTIMA framework will return an error for a `send_<foo>` action.

 ### Safe and Must-Succeed Conversion

 Converting a lower precision type to a higher precision type is always safe and guaranteed to succeed, as the higher precision type can fully accommodate the value of the lower precision type without data loss.
 This automatic conversion is called Safe Conversion.
-For example, when trying to retrieve an `int8` type property as `int32`, the TEN type system will automatically convert the property type to `int32`.
+For example, when trying to retrieve an `int8` type property as `int32`, the APTIMA type system will automatically convert the property type to `int32`.

-In the TEN Type System, the Safe Conversion rules are as follows:
+In the APTIMA Type System, the Safe Conversion rules are as follows:

 1. Within the `int` types, from lower to higher precision.
 2. Within the `uint` types, from lower to higher precision.